Colombian unions, student groups to hold third national strike

 By Oliver Griffin

-BOGOTA, Dec 4 (Reuters) - Colombian unions and student groups plan a third national strike on Wednesday amid fraught talks between protest leaders and the government over President Ivan Duque's social and economic policies.
+BOGOTA, Dec 4 (Reuters) - Colombian unions and student groups will hold a third national strike on Wednesday amid fraught talks between protest leaders and the government over President Ivan Duque's social and economic policies.

-The strike would be the latest demonstration in two weeks of protests, which have drawn hundreds of thousands of marchers and imperiled Duque's proposed tax reform, which lowers duties on businesses.
+The strike will be the latest demonstration in two weeks of protests, which have drawn hundreds of thousands of marchers and put pressure on Duque's proposed tax reform, which lowers duties on businesses.

-The protests prompted him to announce a "great national dialogue" on social issues, but government efforts to stop new demonstrations have not met with success as the union-led National Strike Committee has stuck firmly to demands for one-on-one talks and refused to call off the protests.
+The protests prompted him to announce a "great national dialogue" on social issues, but government efforts to stop new demonstrations have not met with success, as the union-led National Strike Committee has stuck firmly to demands for one-on-one talks and refused to call off protests.

 The demonstrations, while largely peaceful, resulted in damage to dozens of public transport stations and curfews in the cities of Cali and Bogota.

-Protesters have wide-ranging demands - that the government to do more to stop the murder of human rights activists, more support for former leftist rebels who demobilized under a peace deal and the dissolutiion of the ESMAD riot police, whom marchers have accused of excessive force.
+Protesters have wide-ranging demands - including that the government to do more to stop the murder of human rights activists, offer more support for former leftist rebels who demobilized under a peace deal and dissolve the ESMAD riot police, whom marchers have accused of excessive force.

 Five people have died in connection with the demonstrations, which started on Nov.
 21 and have occurred in tandem with protests in other Latin American countries.

-The Central Union of Workers, the country's largest union, said it would negotiation this week with the government even as protests continue.
+The Central Union of Workers (CUT), the country's largest union, said it would negotiate this week with the government even as protests continue.

-Protesters in Bogota, the capital, are to march from seven locations across the city on Wednesday before converging on the central Bolivar Plaza, in front of congress and a block from the presidential palace.
+"I invite all Colombians to mobilize massively to show the government that there is another opinion in the country, that the other Colombia has the right to be listened to," CUT President Diogenes Orjuela told Reuters by phone early on Wednesday, adding marches must be peaceful.

-The city's mayor has closed the plaza, long a popular protest site, to put up annual Christmas decorations and has asked protesters not to gather there.
+Meetings between Duque's representatives and the committee are expected to start again on Thursday.

-The strike committee has made 13 demands of the government, including that it reject a rise in the pension age and a cut in the minimum wage for young people, both policies Duque denies supporting.
+The committee has made 13 demands, including that the government reject a rise in the pension age and a cut in the minimum wage for young people, both policies Duque denies supporting.

-The government and the committee are expected to meet again on Thursday.
+Protesters in Bogota, the capital, are set to march from seven locations across the city on Wednesday before converging on the central Bolivar Plaza, in front of congress and a block from the presidential palace.

-(Reporting by Oliver Griffin; Editing by Julia Symmes Cobb and Dan Grebler)
+(Reporting by Oliver Griffin, additional reporting by Luis Jaime Acosta Editing by Julia Symmes Cobb and Steve Orlofsky)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.